-The construction work should begin this fall, said Suzanne Smith, executive director of the Sonoma County Transportation Commission.
+The construction work should begin this fall, according to Suzanne Smith, executive director of the Sonoma County Transportation Commission.

-The funds were approved on Wednesday and are the last of the money needed to replace the complex of four bridges over the Petaluma River and Highway 116 in southern Petaluma.
+The funds were approved on Wednesday and are the last of the money needed to replace the complex of four bridges of the freeway over the Petaluma River and Highway 116 in southern Petaluma.

-The work is part of the freeway widening project in Sonoma County and the Novato Narrows, which when finished will have cost about $950 million.
+The work is part of the freeway widening project in Sonoma County and the Novato Narrows, which when finished will have a total cost of about $950 million.